parvez301/geocube_ems/README.md

 # geocube_ems

-upload the sql file in php my admin here is the login details: admin:28 employee:29
+upload the sql file in phpmyadmin here is the login details: admin:28 employee:29